 Diverse Experience in Technology and Shipbuilding

-Randy started literally from the bottom as a hands-on Yacht Rigger in Point Pleasant, New Jersey for power and sailing yacht dealerships and charter companies.
+At age 17, Randy worked in Point Pleasant, NJ as a hands-on Yacht Rigger for power and sailing yacht dealerships and charter companies.
 Working his way through college, he did everything required to commission new yachts and refit older vessels from sanding and painting hull bottoms to installing navigation electronics, autopilots, and working as a marine mechanic on diesel engines.
 He outfitted sailing yachts, cruising trawlers, and sport fishing yachts developing a keen appreciation for the importance of doing quality work for the customer.
 Randy also performed yacht deliveries for clients on the East Coast between Maryland and Rhode Island.

 A Hands-On Engineering Education at SUNY Maritime College